Urgent care vs. emergency room

 - Severe allergic reaction or asthma attack

-- Trouble breathing, particularly if skin or lips are blue
+- Trouble breathing (especially if lips or skin are blue)

 Visit an urgent care center near you

-If the condition is a minor illness or injury, take advantage of the convenience and affordability by visiting one of our urgent care centers.
-We are open 365 days a year, seven days a week, to provide quality care for the whole family.
+If you have a minor illness or injury, take advantage of the convenience and affordability of urgent care.
+We’re committed to providing high-quality care for the entire family.